 When I was growing up, we believed in family dinners at my house.
 We all sat down, ate what was in front of us and were members of the “clean plate club.”
 This was a long-standing tradition in my family; my parents were members of the clean plate club just like their parents were member of the clean plate club.
 My mother describes her childhood dinners as “your basic farmers’ plate” of meat, potatoes, a piece of bread with jam, and lots of vegetables.
 My childhood dinners weren’t that different.

 By the time I was in high school, every meal I sat down to at the dinner table made me sick.
 It wasn’t terrible, just uncomfortable.
 I found out that I had sensitivities to dairy, wheat, egg yolks, and red meat.
-That sounded like the whole menu to me, and so, overwhelmed, I ignored The List when I went to college a few months later.
+That sounded like the whole menu to me, and so, overwhelmed, I ignored The List when I went off to college.

-By senior year of college most of my friends were vegetarian or vegan, and I decided to try eating pescetarian (no meat except fish).
+By senior year of college, most of my friends were vegetarian or vegan, and I decided to be cool, too, and try eating a pescetarian diet (no meat except fish).
 To no one’s surprise but my own, I felt better after only a couple of weeks.
-I had unwittingly cut from my diet all of the food that I wasn’t supposed to eat.
-I stopped eating food just because it was cheap or offered to me in the cafeteria or part of a family meal.
+I had unwittingly cut out all of the food that I wasn’t supposed to eat.
+I stopped eating food just because it was cheap, or offered to me in the cafeteria, or part of a family meal.
 I stopped trying to be a member of the clean plate club and became a member of the clean food club.